Picovoice/porcupine/binding/vue/README.md

 Create the following functions:
  - `keywordDetectionCallback` function to get the streaming results from the worker
- - `isLoadedCallback` function to check if Porcupine has loaded
+- `isLoadedCallback` function that is called when Porcupine has loaded or unloaded
- - `isListeningCallback` function to check if Porcupine started/stopped listening for wake word detection
+- `isListeningCallback` function that is called when Porcupine has started/stopped wake word detection
  - `errorCallback` function to catch any error occurred

 ```typescript